Public spaces need to be safe and inclusive for all. Now.

 Be part of it.

-We’re holding Zoom workshops in Spring 2021 with 400 women and girls, and surveying 5,000 more.
+So far in 2021, we’ve held online workshops with 400 women and girls, and surveyed thousands more.
 We’re doing this because we want to be able to show the Government, public space owners and funding bodies that a different future is possible – and this is what it looks like.

 We are working to create safe spaces across the world.

 Under our global UN Women framework ‘Safe Cities and Safe Public Spaces’, we have already trained >2,500 bus drivers in Quito, rolled out a behavioural change programme for boys and girls in schools across Cairo, and helped change the law in Guatemala to make women’s lives saver.

 Now, we are making this change happen in the UK, with a 3-step campaign.